lexhaynes/ask-me-anything-app/README.md

+#AMA Live Question and Answer app

+-with redux for state management
-AMA app using essential-react starter
+-using essential-react starter